KevinWorkman/intro-to-web-dev/week-02-css/README.md

 Your `styles.css` file should contain at least the following:

-- 3 element selectors, e.g. change the body element's background color
+- 3 element selectors, e.g. change the body element's background color or set the font size of every `<p>` element
 - 2 ID selectors, e.g. change the font of the top heading on your page
 - 5 class selectors, e.g. make every noun on the page bold